department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/personal-information/personal-information-revision/uat/conversation-guide.md

 - Check that participant is ok with observers on the call

 ## Intro - 2 minutes
 Thanks for joining us today!
-My name is Christina and I also have some colleagues on the line observing and taking notes.
+My name is Christina, and I also have a note taker with me.
 We're working on a new section of the Profile on the VA.gov website that helps Veterans update their personal information.
 The purpose of our session today is to make sure the feature is working as expected in your account and that you're able to interact with it as intended.

 Before we start, a few things I want to mention:

+- There are a couple of members from the website team who would like to observe the session and hear your feedback live.
+Are you comfortable with them joining the session?
+No pressure either way.

 - **This entire session should take about 30 minutes.** I want to be sure not to keep you much longer, so I may occasionally prompt you with the next question or topic.